MobileSamples/SharedElement_Android/README.md

 In ImageView declare  transitionname (use any string) Like we mentioned above "android:transitionName="@string/transition_name"

-We have to use this same transition name in another activity/fragment's Imageview.
+_We have to use this same transition name in another activity/fragment's Imageview respectively ._

 ### Open Activity

-In order to go from activity 1 to activity 2, one requires the code for that transition to happen.
-Below are the codes for performing the same activity.
+In order to go from activity 1 to activity 2, one requires coding for the transition to occur.
+Below are the codes that perform the same activity.

-So in activity_result.xml Layout Here below is the sample of ImageView.
+So in our case in the activity_result.xml Layout Here below is the sample of ImageView.

             <ImageView
                 android:id="@+id/img_result"